Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Introduction

-Finally, at the best of our knowledge, the only construction to achieve the worst-case running time for matrix reduction is by Morozov~\cite{morozov2005persistence}, which however involves only a linear number of edges and triangles with respect to the number of vertices and it is not a full (clique) filtration, as required by our models. \paragraph{Outline.} In Section~\ref{S_basics}, we introduce basic notions on (boundary) matrices and their reduction and simplicial homology.
-In Section~\ref{S_clique_filt}, we focus on clique filtrations and prove the connection between Betti numbers and certain columns of the reduced matrix, which leads to a generic bound for the fill-up.
-We then apply the general bound for the Erd\H{o}s--R\'enyi (Section~\ref{section_erdos_renyi}) and Vietoris--Rips (Section~\ref{section_rips}) filtrations.
-In Section~\ref{S_experiments}, we compare our bounds with experimental evaluation.
-In Section~\ref{S_worst_case}, we construct a clique filtration realising the worst-case fill-up and cost.
+Finally, to the best of our knowledge, the only construction to achieve the worst-case running time for matrix reduction is by Morozov~\cite{morozov2005persistence}, which however involves only a linear number of edges and triangles with respect to the number of vertices.
+Therefore, it is not one of the models we considered, which are more common in data analysis. \paragraph{Outline.} In \cref{S_basics}, we introduce basic notions on (boundary) matrices and their reduction as well as simplicial homology.
+In \cref{Fill-in analysis}, we prove the connection between Betti numbers and certain columns of the reduced matrix, which leads to a generic bound for the fill-in.
+We then apply the general bound for the \v{C}ech (\cref{section_cech}), Vietoris--Rips (\cref{section_rips}) and Erd\H{o}s--R\'enyi (\cref{section_erdos_renyi}) filtrations.
+The technical results of \cref{section_cech,section_rips,section_erdos_renyi} are proven in \cref{A_lemma_C,A_lemma_VR,A_lemma_ER}, respectively.
+In \cref{S_experiments}, we compare our bounds with experimental evaluation.
+In \cref{S_worst_case}, we construct a clique filtration realising the worst-case fill-in and cost.
 We conclude in Section~\ref{section_conclusion}.